davepinch/pinchy.cc/content/topics/government/united-kingdom/prime-minister-of-the-united-kingdom/prime-minister-of-the-united-kingdom.md

 ---
-title: "Prime Minister of the United Kingdom" prime minister of: United Kingdom
+title: "prime minister of the United Kingdom" prime minister of: United Kingdom
 tags:
   - prime minister